 All permanent staff have the right to annual leave.
-It is typically for four weeks per year, based on ordinary hours worked.
+It is typically for four weeks per year for full-time staff.
+Part-time staff have their leave calculated based on the number of ordinary hours worked.
 You also have access under the NES to:

-- Personal carer’s leave;
+- personal carer’s leave;

-- Compassionate leave;
+- compassionate leave;

-- Community service leave; and
+- community service leave; and

-- Long service leave (provided you meet all relevant criteria).
+- long service leave (provided you meet all relevant criteria).